osisoft/AVEVA-Adapter-MQTT-Docs/content/configuration/server-level-failover.md

     * If you installed the adapter to listen on a non-default port, update `5590` to the port number in use.
     * If you use a component ID other than `MQTT1`, update the endpoint with your chosen component ID.
-    * For a list of other REST operations you can perform, like updating or deleting a data source configuration, see [REST URLs](#rest-urls).

 7. Configure data selection.

     For more information, see the [data selection configuration](xref:PIAdapterForMQTTDataSelectionConfiguration).

-## MQTT Server Level Data Source parameters
+## Server-level data source parameters

 The following parameters are available for configuring a server-level failover data source: